Austin Hedges Player Props: Pirates vs. Brewers

 Austin Hedges At The Plate

-- Hedges has five doubles, a home run and nine walks while hitting .168.
+- Hedges is hitting .168 with five doubles, a home run and nine walks.

-- He has gone deep in one of 49 games, and in 0.6% of his plate appearances.
+- He has hit a long ball in one of 49 games, and in 0.6% of his plate appearances.

 - In nine games this year (18.4%), Hedges has picked up an RBI, including two games with multiple runs batted in.